okfn/handbook/text/courses/sort-and-filter.rst

    .. image:: http://farm9.staticflickr.com/8448/7871786616_ef5892fe33_o_d.jpg
 #.
 Doing so will create a new spreadsheet for you.
-#. let’s upload some data.
+#.
+Let’s upload some data.
 #.
-You will need the file we downloaded from the worldbank in the last tutorial.
+You will need the file we downloaded from the World Bank in the last tutorial.
 If you haven’t done the
    tutorial or lost the file: download it `here`_
 #.
 In your spreadsheet select ``import`` from the ``file`` menu.
 This will open a dialog for you.
 #.
 Select the file you downloaded.